AlexY237/SPY-options-IV-model/README.md

 - The short term interest is known and is constant through time
 - The stock follows a 'random walk' in continuous time with a variance rate proportional to the square of the stock price.
 So the distribution of possible stock prices at the end of any finite interval is log-normal and the variance rate of the return on the stock is constant.
 - The stock pays no dividends or other distributions
-- The option is "European" and can only be excercised at maturity.
+- The option is "European" and can only be exercised at maturity.
-- There are no transaction cost when buying or selling the stock or the option
+- There are no transaction costs when buying or selling the stock or the option
 - It is possible to borrow any fraction of the price of a security to buy it or to hold it, at the short-term interest rate
 - There are no penalties to short selling.
 A seller who does not own a security will simply accept the price of the security from a buyer, and will agree to settle with the buyer on some future date by paying him an amount equal to the price of the security on that date.